 Fill your mold halfway and let the resin cure for 30 minutes to 1 hour.
 Place the object inside the mold then continue filling the mold to the top.
 Let cure for the specified time.
 For flat or sealed projects attach the embedding object to the base with decoupage glue and let dry.
 Spread a thin coat of resin on top and let cure.

 Polyresin is a hydrocarbon, or an organic compound that contains only hydrogen and carbon.
 It has many uses, particularly in the art...

 Resin can be either epoxy- or polyester-based, and dries into a clear plastic finish.
 Resin is used for various effects, including encasing...

 How to Preserve Flowers in Resin

-Liquid resin is a modeling tool widely available from craft and hobby stores.
+Liquid resin is a modeling material widely available from craft and hobby stores.
 It comes in a pair of bottles that, when...